Artificial Intelligence Act: Reactions

+Organisations representing authors, performers, publishers and producers have also criticised the implementation of the Act, particularly its rules for general-purpose AI.
+A joint statement from 38 global creators' organisations, reported by Le Monde, argued that the Code of Practice, the guidelines for general-purpose AI and the template for training-data summaries under Article 53 do not adequately protect intellectual property rights or ensure sufficient transparency about the data used to train generative AI models, describing the outcome as a missed opportunity to deliver on the Act's stated goals.
+This criticism has been discussed as part of wider debates about how the AI Act and its general-purpose AI provisions may affect the position of cultural and creative industries in the EU.

 Building on these critiques, scholars have raised concerns in particular about the Act's approach to regulating the secondary uses of trained AI models, which may have significant societal impacts.
 They argue that the Act's narrow focus on deployment contexts and reliance on providers to self-declare intended purposes creates opportunities for misinterpretation and insufficient oversight.
 Additionally, the Act often exempts open-source models and neglects critical lifecycle phases, such as the reuse of trained models.
 Trained models store decision-mappings as parameters that approximate patterns from the training data.
 This "model data" is distinct from the original training data and is typically classified as non-personal, as it often cannot be traced back to individual data subjects.
 Consequently, it falls outside the scope of other regulations like the GDPR.
 Some scholars also criticize the AI Act for not sufficiently regulating the reuse of model data, warning of potentially harmful consequences for individual privacy, social equity, and democratic processes.
+Other commentators have also questioned the democratic legitimacy, transparency, and practical enforceability of the new rules for general-purpose AI, noting that their impact will depend on how oversight bodies apply them over time.

+Legal scholars have argued that compliance-based frameworks such as the EU AI Act may be insufficient to prevent harm, as optimizing systems can satisfy formal requirements while producing prohibited outcomes — a phenomenon described as the 'Synthetic Outlaw' problem, in which the gap between nominal compliance and actual impact remains ungoverned.